ladnir/coproto/readme.md

     LocalEvaluator eval;
     eval.execute(server, client);

-    // or execute a single protocol as
-    Socket sock = ...;
+    // or execute a single protocol with your socket Socket sock = ...;
     client.evaluate(sock);
 }